 There's more to the "Magic City" than meets the eye.
 Spend most of your time outside at Railroad Park, Regions Field for a ballgame, or Pepper Place Market on Saturday mornings, or crossing off titles on the rockstar lineup of restaurants.
 Meander between downtown Homewood, Mountain Brook Village, English Village, and Avondale to see the best of the city.

 A perfect Saturday?
 Start with brunch at The Essential (get a side of conecuh bacon!), head to Ghost Train or Back Forty for one of Birmingham's signature brews, enjoy the weather at Railroad Park or the stunning Botanical Gardens, and then make sure to hit one of Frank Stitt's places, particularly Chez Fonfon (get the coconut cake!), or one of Chris Hasting's, such as Ovenbird.

 In Lexington you're right in the heart of Horse Country, the Bourbon Trail, and everything downtown Lexington has to offer—Dudley's on Short is a must-hit brunch spot.

 Spend your days right outside of town touring horse farms (and meeting Kentucky Derby winners!) and famed distilleries like Woodford or Buffalo Trace before heading back into town to enjoy more urban pursuits.
 The Distillery District boasts restaurants and bars worth a visit.

-Hot tip: If you’re in town around Keeneland’s spring or fall meets, hit the track to watch thoroughbred racehorses barrel around the track—and make a bet, or two.
+Hot tip: If you're in town around Keeneland's fall meets (COVID precautions permitting), hit the track to watch thoroughbred racehorses barrel around the track—and make a bet, or two.

 Fernandina Beach, Florida